How much does a Contracts Manager make?

 KPMG

-KPMG provides Contracts Manager roles with a focus on consulting and advisory services.
-They have offices in many countries, including the United States, Canada, and the United Kingdom.
+KPMG provides Contracts Manager positions with a strong emphasis on consulting and advisory services.
+They have offices worldwide, including the United States, Canada, and the United Kingdom.
+Their roles focus on ensuring compliance and risk management in contracts.

 -